 Recognized as one of Canada's Top 100 Employers (2019) and Atlantic Canada's Top Employers (2019):

-By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Nov 6, 2016)
+By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Nov 8, 2018)

-Here are some of the reasons why Irving Oil was selected as one of Canada's Top 100 Employers (2017) and Atlantic Canada's Top Employers (2017):
+Here are some of the reasons why Irving Oil was selected as one of Canada's Top 100 Employers (2019) and Atlantic Canada's Top Employers (2019):

-- Irving Oil provides maternity and parental leave top-up payments for employees who are new mothers or fathers (including adoptive parents) of up to 100% of salary for up to 17 weeks -- the company also offers academic scholarships to children of employees interested in pursuing post-secondary studies (up to $2,000 per child)
+- Irving Oil provides maternity and parental leave top-up payments for employees who are new mothers or fathers (including adoptive parents), to 100 per cent of salary for up to 17 weeks -- the company also offers academic scholarships to children of employees interested in pursuing post-secondary studies (up to $2,000 per child)

 At Irving Oil, people are the most important resource

 Irving Oil is one of Canada's largest oil refining and marketing companies.
 But its true dynamism is fuelled by its people.